BrandonXLF/btd/README.md

 ### User-Wide Store

-Instructions can be in codebase or in a [user-wide library](https://brandonxlf.github.io/btd/the-library/) that allows for the separation of open-source projects from the specific instructions for deploying it to proprietary environments.
+Instructions can be in codebase or in a [user-wide library](https://brandonxlf.github.io/btd/the-library/) that allows for the separation of open-source projects from the specific instructions for deploying them to proprietary environments.

 ## Documentation